DFRobot/DFRobot_RaspberryPi_A02YYUW/readme.md

 2. Set the range of ranging. <br>
 3. Get ranging distance. <br>

+## Prerequisites

+Enable UART on Raspberry Pi with `sudo raspi-config`

+Install pip

+Run `pip install serial`

+Connect sensor to Raspberry Pi (e.g. red wire to 5v, black to ground, blue to pin 8 (GPIO 14), green to pin 10 (GPIO 15))

+Install git and clone this repo, or wget and unzip the source code.

 ## Installation

 This sensor should work with DFRobot_A02_Distance on RaspberryPi. <br>